Directions and industry requirements are regularly updated

 Actions to be undertaken by employers in response to identification of positive cases

-A confirmed case is defined as a person who has returned a positive coronavirus (COVID-19) test as per DHHS guidelines.
+A confirmed case is defined as a person who has returned a positive coronavirus (COVID-19) test as per DH guidelines.
 Employees must disclose to their employer as soon as possible, after they receive notification that they have tested positive for coronavirus (COVID-19) and they attended the workplace in the infectious period, typically 48 hours prior to symptom onset.

 - Consider a cleaning plan that captures cleaning schedules, who has performed the cleaning, products used and the areas cleaned.

-Note: DHHS has 'Outbreak Squads' which may be deployed to a workplace to oversee cleaning and disinfecting and provide advice on infection control measures.
+Note: DH has 'Outbreak Squads' which may be deployed to a workplace to oversee cleaning and disinfecting and provide advice on infection control measures.
 The decision to deploy these squads is made on a case by case basis.

 Records from the period of 48 hours prior to the onset of symptoms in the suspected case that include all rosters and employee details, along with customers, clients, visitors and workplace inspectors will assist in contact tracing following confirmation of a positive case.